collective/collective.geo.mapwidget/collective/geo/mapwidget/README.txt

     ...
     ValueError: Can't create IMapWidget for None

-Now we have covered the most important things about map midgets.
+Now we have covered the most important things about map widgets.
 Set us try some things with map layers.